nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `NAME`: Name of applicant.
 * `PHONE_NUMBER`: Phone number of Applicant.
 * `EMAIL`: Email of Applicant.
-* `SSCHOLARSHIP`: Scholarship that applicant has applied for.
+* `SCHOLARSHIP`: Scholarship that applicant has applied for.
 * `APPLICATION_STATUS`: Status of scholarship application for the applicant, can only be either `PENDING`, `ACCEPTED` or `REJECTED`.
 * `MAJOR`: A Major taken up by the applicant.